y3i12/nabu_nisaba/.dev_docs/dev.dump.md

 **[ ] TODO; [x] DONE; [-] IN PROGRESS; [=] IMPLEMENTED;**
 - [-] nabu needs to get back to life
 - [ ] nisaba primimg
+    - [ ] place messages back in the stream - preserve the original flow as much as possible
     - [ ] file caches need to become a singleton
     - [ ] augment.update (autorefresh)
     - [ ] unify proxy logic into state machine